-Referrals will be generated from the MTSS process, monthly Early Warning Systems reviews, and through our problemsolving teams.
+Referrals will be generated from the MTSS process, monthly Early Warning Systems reviews, and through our problem-solving teams (to include Threat Assessment Teams).
 The process for coordinating with providers is through direct contact through a referral.
 The parent signs Consent to Release Information for agencies to be able to share information.
 The sharing of confidential information between agencies concerning students at risk of emotional disturbance or mental illness is necessary to access appropriate services to ensure the safety of the student or others.